 In addition to practicing therapy I have spent the last several years specializing in Motivational Interviewing, a person-centered method for helping individuals toward their own behavior change goals (e.g., diet, exercise, weight-loss, chronic disease management, alcohol and/or substance misuse).
 Motivational interviewing (MI) is designed to elicit one’s own thoughts, feelings, and actions regarding motivation and means for change.
 I am also a trainer and have trained many professionals, including physicians and behavioral health specialists, in the practice of MI.

 Personally, I am a wife and mom, having spent some time navigating the unique challenges of being a military spouse.
 I have also experienced some of the challenges associated with returning to school as a “nontraditional” student and changing career fields midstream.
-I am a lifelong learner currently pursuing my PhD in Human Services with a concentration in Public Health; therefore, I still find myself juggling the multiple demands of family, work, and education.
+I am a lifelong learner having recently completed my PhD in Human Services with a concentration in Public Health; therefore, I understand the multiple demands of family, work, and education.
 In sum, I understand how crazy life can be.

 My professional affiliations include the American Association of Marriage & Family Therapy (AAMFT) and the Motivational Interviewing Network of Trainers (MINT).
-I am also a Distance Credentialed Counselor offering online therapy sessions to clients located within the state of Georgia.
+I am also a PREPARE/ENRICH facilitator, Emotional Freedom Technique (EFT) Practitioner and a Board-Certified Telemental Health Provider offering online therapy sessions to clients located within the state of Georgia and Florida.